Dianxi Xiaoge: Career

 Once home, she was initially perplexed about what to do to make a living as she had observed her parents' struggles.
 She started selling local specialties online such as fruits harvested from the mountain and Yunnan brown sugar.
 Dianxi Xiaoge received ridicule for her efforts and found that sales were weak even after she posted ads on the Moments feature of WeChat.
 Seeking a way to increase sales, she capitalized on the rise in 2016 of short videos and began posting her own.
 She was particularly influenced by people who had achieved success on the Internet, including Papi Jiang, a comedian.
 Dianxi Xiaoge had always enjoyed cooking so to start from a domain she was comfortable in, she began making cooking videos.
 She started uploading her videos to Xigua Video in 2016 and at the time had no prior filming and editing experience.
 The first video she uploaded was filmed using her cell phone and depicted her running into a bamboo forest.
 She showed viewers how to hack bamboo and find bamboo worms which she later fried.
 The 25 viewer comments Dianxi Xiaoge received were critical about her "eating bugs", and she encountered difficulties at the beginning of her video-making career.
 She used all of her savings and went into credit card debt to purchase materials to make videos.
 Her initial work resulted in low viewership and no profits, causing her to be disheartened when comparing herself to other creators.
 According to The Paper, whereas Dianxi Xiaoge put a lot of effort into making high-quality videos, the other creators focused on producing a large number of videos of lesser quality such as harvesting and then cooking sweet potatoes.
-She persisted in making videos, emphasizing the peaceful, pastoral way of living.
+She persisted in making videos, emphasizing a peaceful, pastoral way of living.
 In one year, she had grown her subscriber base to 100,000.

 Dianxi Xiaoge signed an agreement in 2017 to be represented by the multi-channel network Papitube established by Papi Jiang.
 Within two to three years, she became a full-time video creator after viewership rose and she was making substantial profit, while those other creators she had envied were no longer making videos.
 She had not initially planned to have non-Chinese audiences view her videos.
 Dianxi Xiaoge started her YouTube channel in 2018 and within three months had grown her subscriber base from zero to one million in November 2018.
 Her video about her making hamburgers for her grandparents went viral in China and outside the country which brought her a lot of attention.
 Having lived their entire lives in the village, her grandparents had not previously eaten hamburgers which they viewed as a Western dish.
 After initially using the camera from her phone to film videos, she switched to using a Sony α7 camera.
 She spends her time in the village on most days rather than going into the town.
 Her day is occupied with filming and editing videos of her cooking.